 British Prime Minister Winston Churchill called Russia “a riddle wrapped in a mystery inside an enigma.”
 Of course, that was at the dawn of the Cold War, when the nation operated behind a tightly closed door.
 Fast forward to 2016, and travelers are visiting this culture-rich country in droves.
 And that’s a heartening trend for us here at Gate 1 Travel.
-Russia may still exude an enigmatic side, but we love nothing more than seeing our travelers unwrap some of its mysteries, whether they’re exploring this fascinating country with us by land during our 9-day Classic Russia itinerary or by river during one of our leisurely and eye-opening Russian river cruises.
+Russia may still exude an enigmatic side, but we love nothing more than seeing our travelers unwrap some of its mysteries, whether they’re exploring this fascinating country with us by land during our Russia escorted tours or by river during one of our leisurely and eye-opening Russian river cruises.

 Moscow: Steeped in the Past, Poised for the Future